 Assist the Executive Director in preparing financial reports for both the Executive Council and community at large

 Assist the Executive Director in preparing the annual budget and presenting the budget to the Executive Council for approval

 Answer Executive Council Members’ questions about the budget and finances

 All officers must be members of the Executive Council.
-Officers will be selected via majority voting of the Executive Council at the first regular meeting of the year.
+Officers will be selected via majority voting of the Executive Council at the first regular meeting of the Executive Council’s term.

 If an officer steps down, is removed from the Executive Council, or is otherwise unable to meet their obligations as determined by the Chair and/or Vice Chair, a new officer will be elected from the remaining Executive Council Members.

 Committees are organised by the Executive Council to carry out specific tasks as delegated on an ongoing basis.
-Task forces are similar in that they perform specific tasks, but on a short-term basis (e.g., a year or less) and may be organised by staff.
-Both committees and task forces are overseen by staff, although the Executive Council may request quarterly reports on each group’s activities.
+Formation, Operations and terminations of Committees are regulated in the Committee Policy.
+Both Committees and Task Forces are overseen by Core Team, although the Executive Council may request quarterly reports on each group’s activities.

-The Executive Council is responsible for advertising and interviewing for the position of Executive Director.
+The Executive Council is responsible for advertising, conducting interviews and setting the salary level for the position of Executive Director.
 A majority vote of the Executive Council is required to hire or remove the Executive Director from their position.

 Any changes to these bylaws require a majority vote of the Executive Council.
 The Executive Council must re-approve these rules or an amended version every two years.